Skip to content

 Everyday eye‑comfort: the habits that help

-• Blink often — blinking allows oil glands to squeeze and release fresh oil.
-These are naturally spread and so reduce dryness that builds up with screens.
+• Blink often — blinking allows oil glands in the eyelids to squeeze and release fresh oil.
+These oils naturally spread and so reduce dryness that builds up when we stare at screens.
+Next time you're with your children, just watch how little they blink when they're using a device.
+On average its once every 20 seconds when using screens, but without them the average person blinks once every 3 seconds.

 • Position & posture — keep desktop screens slightly below eye level and an arm’s length away - roughly 55 to 65cm.
 Adjust brightness to room light.
 Laptop screens should roughly be 45 to 50cm away.
 IPads should not be closer than 40cm from eyes.